zimicjs/zimic/README.md

   const listRequests = listHandler.requests();
   expect(listRequests).toHaveLength(1);

-  // The following assertions are automatically enforced by the restrictions
+  // The following assertions are automatically checked by the declared
-  // declared in step 7.1.
-Requests not matching them will cause warnings and
+  // restrictions and thus are not necessary.
+Requests not matching them will
+  // cause warnings and not be intercepted by default.

-  // not be intercepted.
-If you are not using restrictions, you can assert
+  // If you are not using restrictions, asserting the requests manually is
-  // the requests manually:
+  // a good practice:
   expect(listRequests[0].headers.get('authorization')).toBe(`Bearer ${token}`);

   expect(listRequests[0].searchParams.size).toBe(1);